How to cope with dyslipidemia at work

 If you take medications, adhere to them (link to the article on adherence): take medications on time, in the correct dosages and for as long as they have been prescribed.
 Going to work should not be a reason not to take your medication.
 If you skip medication which should be taken during your working hours, this may offset the benefits of taking the medication.

-If you are nervous that your colleagues will judge you for taking medication, you should not be worried – remember that it is your health at stake, not theirs.
+If you are nervous that your colleagues will judge you for taking medication, you should not be worried – remember that it is your health that is at stake, not theirs.

 If you struggle with organizing your medications, tools such as reminders and pill organizers can help.
 Talk with your doctor to determine the best way to organize your treatments.